 Can you edit photos on CapCut without making a video?

-You can edit photos inside a project, but CapCut is video-first.
-If you add animations or transitions, the export will usually be a video file.
+You can edit a single photo inside a CapCut project, but CapCut is still a video-first editor.
+If you add animations, transitions, music, or motion effects, the final export will usually be a video file instead of a still image.

 Can CapCut save an edited photo as an image file?